azvaliev/sql/README.md

 I've ported the MySQL `DESCRIBE X` command for easily viewing details about a table.
 See [MySQL documentation](https://dev.mysql.com/doc/refman/8.4/en/show-columns.html) for details

+#### Unified SHOW TABLES command

+I've ported the MySQL `SHOW TABLES` command for easily all tables in the current database.
+It just will return a list of all tables in the current databse

 #### Handling overflowing results

 When editing the text area, one can scroll the results section using `ctrl` or `option` (MacOS) + corresponding arrow for direction to scroll.